 Once you determine how much team time is spent on boring tasks like CRM data entry and writing follow-up emails, make it your job to see how much of it you can automate away.

-This will free up your team to dive into other projects, like forging relationships with new clients (or, alternatively, thinking of new ways to challenge them).
+This will free up your team to dive into other projects, like forging relationships with new clients.

 5. Measure the effects of this automation